- Specifications

 Condition:

-_action = iban_already_in_system - Automatic execution: Yes → Message is fully automated.
+_action = iban_already_in_system - Automatic execution: Yes → Message is sent fully automatically.

-Please check the IBAN for potential typing errors and send us the correct bank details, so that we can record them.
-Thank you for your cooperation.
+Please check the IBAN for any typing errors and send us the correct bank details so that we can store them.
+Thank you for your support.

 - Action: Use interaction or text template